-- This is the first step along the way towards bringing your ideas for objects into reality using 3D printing. - We will be talking about the typical type of 3D printer you are likely to encounter in the home or small workshop. - We will show you where you can get 3D models from if you are looking for ones designed by others. - How to weed out the poor quality and unprintable models that you WILL encounter. - We will go through the process of getting a model and printing it out.
-We will be using a subset of models that have originated from Thingiverse in the hope of finding models that will print within the time available so that you can take them away with you.
-These models are on the CD we're giving you. - We will spend a good deal of time looking at some of the software for making digital models for printing.
+- This is the first step along the way towards bringing your ideas for objects into reality using 3D printing. - In the interests of efficiency we will jump straight into printing some items. - The items are a sub-selection of Thingiverse models that are known to be good quality models and will also print within a reasonable time. - Through the process of making the models ready for printing we will discuss the process steps and the typical interfaces you are likely to be faced with. - While these items are printing we will discuss how your typical home 3D printer works, materials, maintenance, and general trends with what is available. - We will get back onto the computers and discuss how to get hold of 3D Models. - How to weed out the poor quality and unprintable models that you WILL encounter. - We will spend a good deal of time looking at some of the software for making digital models for printing.
 After all it is here that the real effort occurs just as it is if you were writing something on the computer and sent it to the printer to produce a hard copy of your document. - This will introduce you to Blender, Sketchup, and Sculptris which all have quite different ways of working.
 Try them all and see what works for you this will be enough to get you started and some directions for how you can develop your skills further.
 I use Blender in my own work and so we will tend to use Blender to check the outputs from the other two.